Hes-Siemelink/instacli/instacli-spec/language/Instacli Markdown Documents.spec.md

 That means that all the examples in _this_ document are also tested automatically.
 But we also need to describe them.
 In order for that to work, you will see examples twice: first we will show how they are written in Markdown as a literal code block, and then how they will show up in the document.
-The Instacli build will pick up the second form and test it.

 # Writing Instacli Markdown